bitcoinfo/bitcoinfo.github.io/_posts/layer1/consensus.md

 Zoom out of time for a while and imagine how the antlers of a magnificent moose buck evolved into being.
 [dgryski/awesome-consensus](https://github.com/dgryski/awesome-consensus)
-Awesome list for Paxos and friends.
-Contribute to dgryski/awesome-consensus development by creating an account on GitHub.
+Awesome list for Paxos and friends. .

 [Web 3 Consensus Mechanisms – imbrexBlog – Medium](https://medium.com/imbrexblog/web-3-consensus-mechanisms-2dcfb7bfaadb)